Further Meditation on Taylor Series

 \[\begin{aligned} \< \phi_j, \phi_k \> &= \int_{\bb{R}} \phi^j \phi_k dx \\ &= \int \frac{j!}{x^j} \frac{x^k}{k!} \d x \\ &= \int \frac{j!}{k!} x^{k-j} \d x\\ &\? \begin{cases} 0 & k > j \\ 1 & k = j \\ \text{???} & k<j \end{cases} \end{aligned}\]So, not quite.
 What does work, although it feels like cheating, is using derivatives of delta functions,

-So those are all the ways I know of to invent Taylor series.
-Some of them are not that interesting.
-Probably none of them are novel, although my perspectives are at least a bit unorthodox.
-I just like to see them all laid out side-by-side, since I am looking for, among other things, some elegant logic behind the fractional calculus and fractional combinatorics in general.
+So those are all the ways I know of to invent a Taylor series.
+I like to see them all laid out side-by-side, since I am looking for, among other things, some elegant logic behind the fractional calculus and fractional combinatorics in general.
 Basically everything seems connected somehow in a way that I am not aware of math describing, and there are clues everywhere.

 I have one other thing I want to talk about which feels closely related to all of the above, which is the mysteriously blurriness of the distinction between integrals and infinite series in general.